Camper van road trips are a great way to get away for a few days and create great memories.

 Before you call your friends and prepare for the trip of a lifetime, you’re going to need a few essential accessories to make your vacation complete.

-A Stove is essential for cooking and keeping you warm.
+A portable fire pit that you can convert into a stove is essential for cooking and keeping you warm.

 It also gives you a great excuse to spend a few hours relaxing on the beach, as opposed to spending that time cramped in the camper van.